List of content you will read in this article:

 Step – 2: Get the Latest Version of Java

-You need to have the latest Java version as it will help you run the server with ease and will not cause any uncertain errors during the server's runtime.
+You need to have the latest Java version as it will help you run the server easily and will not cause any uncertain errors during the server's runtime.
 Go to the official website of the Java programming language and download the latest version.

-Once downloaded, install the latest version and allow it to make changes to your computer.
+Once downloaded, install the latest version and allow it to change your computer.
 You might need to enter a password for the installation to start.

 Step – 3: Download the Minecraft Server

 To download the Minecraft server, you first need to download the Server.jar file from the Minecraft website.
-In case you are looking for the older version of Minecraft, you can find it in the list given on the official website.
+If you are looking for the older version of Minecraft, you can find it in the list given on the official website.
 Your computer might show you that the file you are about to download is harmful to your system.
-Ignore the warning as it is prompted due to file type, which is .jar.
+Ignore the warning as it is prompted due to file type .jar.

-Now after downloading the server file, you need to create a separate folder where all the files related to the Minecraft server are present.
-Past the (jar.) file in the folder which you have made and open the (.jar) file as an administrator.
-This step will create some configuration files which you need to run the server on your machine.
-All the configuration files will be placed in the new folder which you have made.
+After downloading the server file, you need to create a separate folder where all the files related to the Minecraft server are present.
+Past the (jar.) file in the folder you made and opened the (.jar) file as an administrator.
+This step will create the configuration files you need to run the server on your machine.
+All the configuration files will be placed in your new folder.

-In order for your server to work correctly, you need to accept their EULA agreement which you will have to find in the configuration files in the folder.
+For your server to work correctly, you need to accept their EULA agreement which you will have to find in the configuration files in the folder.
 Open the EULA.text file.
-On the notepad, you will see different options which are marked as true and false.
+You will see different options marked as true and false on the notepad.
 Change the read EULA = true from false and save the file.

-After that, once again, run the server.jar file in order to download additional files and folders which are needed.
-Now once all the files are downloaded, open the server.jar file to start your server.
+After that, once again, run the server.jar file to download additional files and folders which are needed.
+Once all the files are downloaded, open the server.jar file to start your server.

-Your server is now officially running on the internet, and anyone who is on the same internet connection as you can see the server in their multiplayer tab and access it.
+Your server is now officially running on the internet, and anyone on the same internet connection can see the server in their multiplayer tab and access it.

 Step – 4: Necessary Commands